 Ghost agents are AI agents that keep functioning after the employee who created them has left the organization.
 IT deactivates the employee's account during offboarding, but the agent keeps running because it uses its own credentials (API keys, service account passwords, OAuth tokens) that authenticate independently.

-Traditional offboarding doesn't catch this.
-When you kill an employee's account, you're revoking their personal credentials.
-The agent's credentials are separate, stored in a config file, a secrets manager, or hardcoded in a script, and they stay active after the human is gone.
+Offboarding doesn't catch this.
+Killing an employee's account revokes their personal credentials, but the agent's credentials are separate, stored in a config file, a secrets manager, or hardcoded in a script, and they stay live after the human is gone.
+The system knows Sam created a procurement agent.
+It does nothing to stop that agent from placing orders once Sam's account is deactivated.

-The system knows Sarah created a procurement agent, but it doesn't prevent that agent from placing orders after Sarah's account is deactivated.
+The system knows Sam created a procurement agent, but it doesn't prevent that agent from placing orders after their account is deactivated.

 The agent ownership fallacy